-luchi recipe with step by step photos – luchi is loved by many foodies. to enjoy luchi you have to be a real foodie otherwise the idea of pooris made with all purpose flour and deep fried in ghee will always be at the back of your mind and you won’t be able to enjoy these delicious fried bread from bengal.
+Luchi recipe with step by step photos – luchi is loved by many foodies.
+To enjoy luchi you have to be a real foodie otherwise the idea of Poori made with all purpose flour and deep fried in ghee will always be at the back of your mind and you won’t be able to enjoy these delicious fried bread from bengal.

-my family enjoyed luchi with bengali dum aloo. the combo of luchi with bengali dum aloo is just awesome. for a change you can even try having luchi with sooji ka halwa, aamras, punjabi chole or aloo tamatar ki sabzi or aloo tamatar jhol. you can serve luchi hot with any of indian curry or sweet pudding of your liking.
+My family enjoyed luchi With Bengali dum aloo.
+The combo of luchi with Bengali dum aloo is just awesome.
+For a change you can even try having luchi with sooji ka halwa, aamras, Punjabi chole or aloo tamatar jhol.
+You can serve luchi hot with any of Indian curry or sweet pudding of your liking.

 - water as required

 - salt as required

 preparing dough for luchi

 - In a bowl or a large plate (tray) first add the flour, ghee and salt.